MHindermann/mas/text/draft.md

 # Gold standard

-In this section I will construct a derivative gold standard in order to assess the quality of machine indexing the sample data set with Annif.
+In this section I will construct a derivative gold standard in order to assess the quality of machine indexing the Edoc sample data set with Annif.

 ## Definition